processmining-in-logistics/psm/README.md

 ## System requirements

-  * Microsoft Windows 10/8/7.
-The PSM is not *tested* yet on other OS.
+  * Microsoft Windows 7 or higher.
+The PSM is *not tested* yet on other OS.
   * 2 GB RAM minimum, 8 GB RAM recommended
   * 100MB hard disk space for ProM, 2 GB hard disk space for caches recommended
   * 1024x768 minimum screen resolution